KieronH90/KieronH90.github.io/_posts/2025-07-29-Research methods and professional practise.md

 ---
 layout: post
-title: Research Methods and Professional Practise
+title: Research Methods and Professional Practice
 subtitle: A reflective journey
 categories: Research
-tags: [Research, professional prectise]
+tags: [Research, professional practice]
 ---

 ## Task 1.
 Ethics in Computing in the age of Generative AI